candy-lang/candy/language.md

 foo Hey  # Calling `foo Hey` panics because life's not fair.
 ```

+Here are some recommended guidelines for writing reasons:

+- For `needs` that only check the type, you typically don't need a reason.
+- Try to keep the reason short and simple.
+- Phrase the reason in a way that it gramatically fits after "because".
+- Write concrete references such as function names in backticks.
+- Prefer concepts over concrete functions.
+For example, write "this function needs a non-negative int" rather than "this function needs an int that `isNonNegative`" – after all, users can always jump to the `needs` itself.
+- Consider starting new sentences in long reasons.
+- Consider special-casing typical erroneous inputs with custom reasons.

 The editor tooling will analyze your functions and try them out with different values.
 If an input crashes in a way that your code is at fault, you will see a hint.